 In addition to stage entertainment, the clubs of Jacksboro Highway offered dining, dancing, and drinking.
 Also slot machines, cards, dice, roulette wheels, and bookmaking.
 And for those who were so inclined, a choice of fights: fist, knife, or gun.

-The clubs on the Highway during the 1950s could be classified as divas or dives.
-In the diva clubs, well-dressed couples were ushered to their tables with deference by men in tuxedos.
+The clubs on the highway during the 1950s could be classified as divas or dives.
+In the diva clubs, well-dressed couples were ushered to polished tables with deference by men in tuxedos.
 In the dives, drunks were tossed out the back door by bouncers in denim jackets.

 The diva clubs featured big-name entertainers: Bob Wills and the Texas Playboys, Andrews Sisters, Paul Whiteman, Dorothy Lamour, Kay Kyser, Tommy Dorsey, Artie Shaw, Benny Goodman, Harry James, and Fort Worth’s own Bobby Peters.
 The dives had chicken-wire netting stretched in front of the stage to protect musicians such as young Willie Hugh Nelson.